pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 When you configure an HTTPS load balancer through a Kubernetes ingress, you can configure the load balancer to present authentication certificates to the client.
 After you generate your certificates and corresponding private keys using any SSL Certificate creation tool, you pass the certificates and private keys to your Kubernetes ingress using the method supported for the specific environment.
 For Pega support details, see the [Addons Helm chart](https://github.com/pegasystems/pega-helm-charts/tree/master/charts/addons).

 Use the generation method best suited to your company standards.
-The following steps create one or more certificates and private keys for a hostname using a manually verified domain.
+The following steps create one or more certificates and private keys for a host name using a manually verified domain.

 1. Navigate to the certificate generator, such as [SSL For Free](https://www.sslforfree.com/).

-2. Enter your hostname for which you are creating a certificate and click **Create FreeSSL Certificate**.
+2. Enter your host name for which you are creating a certificate and click **Create FreeSSL Certificate**.

 3. To validate the certificate manually, click **Manual Verification (DNS)**.